 The more you eat, the hungrier you get, right?
-I hear ya!
 Here are a few non-diet tips for people who can’t stop eating and never feel full no matter how much they eat.

-Yes I do – because I’m like you!
-Well, I do feel full, but sometimes I just can’t stop eating.
+Yes, I have tips for when you never feel full…because I’m the same way.
+Well, I do get full, but sometimes I just can’t stop eating.
 For me, it’s nerves/anxiety/fear/self-doubt, mostly related to my writing career.

 One of the best things I’ve ever learned about weight loss is to treat food as fuel for your body, as sustenance to help you get things done — whether you’re playing with your kids or finishing a report at work.